Babna Gora, Dobrova–Polhov Gradec: History

 Valvasor's 1689 The Glory of the Duchy of Carniola states that an "old, destroyed, mighty camp" stood at the top of Veternik Hill and that it was a "large structure, containing fourteen rooms."
 This fortification, the Babčar Fort (Babčarjev tabor), is named after the Babčar farm in the village and dates back to at least the 15th century.
 The ruins of the Babčar Fort are protected as cultural heritage.

 Mass grave

 The forest just outside Babna Gora is the site of a civilian mass grave from World War II known as the Martinčič Family Grave [sic] (Grob Martinčičeve družine).
-The victims were nine members of the Hudnik family from the Martinovec farm (an oeconym) that were killed by the Partisans on November 24, 1942 for sheltering a deserter.
+The victims were nine members of the Hudnik family from the Martinovec farm (an estate name) that were killed by the Partisans on November 24, 1942 for sheltering a deserter.
 This was the largest family massacre in Slovenia during the war.
 The remains of the victims were exhumed and genetically identified in 2016.